Epistemic Selection of Costly Alternatives: The Case of Participatory Budgeting: Introduction

 Formal work on PB to date instead has followed the axiomatic approach, with a special focus on fairness \citep{ALT18, PPS21, HKPP21, LMR21, LCG22, BFLMP23}, incentive compatibility \citep{FGM16, FPPV21, GKSA19, REH21}, and monotonicity requirements \citep{TaFa19, BBS20, REH20}.
 We refer the reader to the survey by \citet{ReMa23} for more details.

 The epistemic approach has been first applied to the standard voting model \citep{Youn95, CoSa05, CPS14}.
-Later on, other social choice scenarios have been investigated through the epistemic lens, notably multiwinner elections \citep{PRS12, CPS13}, and judgment aggregation \citep{BoRa06, BDP14, TeEn19}.
-To the best of our knowledge, the only epistemic study of PB is the one section dedicated to the topic by \citet{GKSA19}, though in the context of divisible PB, \textit{i.e.}, when projects can be partially funded.
-Interestingly, they show that \emph{knapsack voting}---a PB rule that resembles the greedy cost approval rule in the divisible setting---can be interpreted as a maximum likelihood estimator, while we will see that the greedy cost approval rule cannot in the context of \emph{indivisible} PB.
+Later on, other social choice scenarios have been investigated through the epistemic lens, notably multi-winner elections \citep{PRS12, CPS16}, and judgment aggregation \citep{BoRa06, BDP14, TeEn19}.
+To the best of our knowledge, the only epistemic study of PB is the one section dedicated to the topic by \citet{GKSA19}, though in the context of divisible PB, i.e., when projects can be partially funded.
+Interestingly, they show that \emph{knapsack voting}---a PB rule that resembles the greedy cost approval rule in the divisible setting---can be interpreted as a maximum likelihood estimator, while we will see that this is not the case for the greedy cost approval rule in the context of \emph{indivisible}~PB.